To avoid spoilers, keep your hands and arms inside the car at all times

 The acting is first class all around in this film.
 Dicaprio, though is accent has annoyed many critics, Hounsou, and Jennifer Connelly all make their characters complex, interesting and human.
 After the performance Hounsou gave is this film, he should be promoted to the “A” class of stars.
 His deeply emotional character is a perfect counterbalance to Dicaprio’s cold and calculating smuggler.
 Connelly is there as Leo’s love interest and as fifth business to the story.
 Arnold Vosloo(the mummy from The Mummy) is another familiar face in the film, he plays a corrupt army colonel, who smuggles on the side.

 Throughout, the director, Edward Zwick (The Last Samurai, The Siege), takes great pains to describe how this illegal trade is very hard or impossible to distinguish from the legitimate business, how large jewelers purchase vast amounts of diamonds to store in vaults in order to keep supply down and price way up and how the consumer could already have blood diamonds in their jewelry cases.
-He also highlights the atrocities that are occurring in West Africa, child soldiers, forced labour and mass murders, which continue to this day (the film is set in the 90s).
+He also highlights the atrocities that are occurring in

 The movie isn’t without faults: Leo’s accent is hard to listen to and it bends and cracks when he barks orders or yells.
 He also has a penchant for saying “yeah, huh” at the end of every sentence.
 Connelly could have used more screen time to develop her character.
 The film is pretty fat at almost two and a half hours.
 The pace was rather good but there were many side stories that sucked up a lot of time.
 By the end of the film, the anti-smuggling sentiment is utterly palpable by the audience and a final text splash page montage appears pointing the finger at the viewers stating that consumers should demand conflict-free diamonds.